The Arabic Republic of Egypt… dawn over the pyramids…

 Mena Lufti, the housekeeper, interrupts the debate.

-The rooms are newly repainted in a pleasant shade of blue, and the beds seem comfortable enough… Mena is talkative, and her English is good.
-She makes Granny laugh a lot with her funny anecdotes about the students…
+The rooms are newly repainted in a pleasant shade of blue and the beds seem comfortable enough, but most important – there is air conditioning.

-The next day, Granny does some sightseeing and in the afternoon she visits the market looking for souvenirs.
-She would like to bring a little something back from Egypt and the relic merchant seems to have quite a lot of something’s.
+When she wakes up in the afternoon, there’s no trace of pain anymore.
+She quickly applies sunscreen and decides to visit the souk looking for souvenirs.
+She would like to bring a little something back from Egypt and the relic merchant seems to have quite a lot of somethings.

 ‘Hal a’jabaki?
 Do you like it?
 It’s Sobek, the king of the Nile!
 A very special ancient relic, from the Den of Lost Souls… I give you special prize.
 Bargain prize!’

 ‘You tell me how much you want to pay, eh?’

 Granny and the relic merchant start discussing the prize.
 But after the little mishap with the rickshaw driver in China, Granny is more careful with her money.